How to Pass the AWS Solutions Architect Professional Exam

 As far as online training is concerned, there are two major platforms you can use to prepare for SA Pro certification.
 Both are often hotly debated in the industry: Linux Academy and A Cloud Guru.
 When you compare the two platforms, that’s usually where the discussion quickly ends.

-Adrian Cantrill’s Linux Academy course (weighing in at over 52 hours of video training) is by far the best resource providing a comprehensive curriculum of all the information you need to know to pass the AWS Solutions Architect Professional exam.
+Adrian Cantrill’s self-paced, online prep course is by far the best resource providing a comprehensive curriculum of all the information you need to know to pass the AWS Solutions Architect Professional exam.
+The link I'm providing is for his new, updated course, which features best-of-class theory, architecture and practical demo lessons.

 A Cloud Guru